oiivantsov/transport-streaming-lakehouse/README.md

 HSL (Helsingin seudun liikenne) is the Helsinki Regional Transport Authority, responsible for planning and operating public transport across the capital region of Finland (Helsinki, Espoo, Vantaa, and surrounding municipalities).

 It provides open data via MQTT and GTFS feeds with real-time events like vehicle positions, trip progress, and stop arrivals.
 Buses, trams, metro, trains, and ferries emit these messages continuously, creating a fast-changing transport data stream.

-This project turns those high-volume streams into a unified streaming lakehouse on open-source technologies, including: **Kafka** (ingestion), **Spark** (streaming & batch), **Delta Lake + Hive** (storage & catalog), **Airflow** (orchestration), **Trino** (SQL), and **Prometheus + Grafana** (monitoring).
+This project turns those high-volume streams into a unified streaming lakehouse on open-source technologies: Kafka for ingestion, Spark for streaming and batch processing, Delta Lake + Hive for storage and catalog, Airflow for orchestration, Trino for SQL queries, and Prometheus + Grafana for monitoring.

 As a result, this project delivers a single open-source streaming Lakehouse that provides real-time operational visibility and durable historical analytics for smarter decision-making — all without vendor lock-in.

+I also consider this project a great opportunity to deepen my knowledge of Spark and Lakehouse, and since the core technologies are the same as in Databricks, the hands-on work also gave me the confidence to prepare for and pass the [Databricks Data Engineer Associate exam](https://www.databricks.com/learn/certification/data-engineer-associate).

 ---

 ## Target Audience

-While this project is demonstrated on public transport data, the underlying streaming Lakehouse design applies to a wide range of industries.
-It is especially relevant for organizations that need to process millions of events per day in a cost-effective, open-source environment:
+While this project is demonstrated using public transport data, the underlying streaming Lakehouse design is applicable to a wide range of industries, particularly those that need to process millions of events per day in a cost-effective, open-source environment:

 * **Startups and mid-sized businesses** – building scalable products without committing to expensive managed platforms.
 * **IoT and mobility** – processing millions of device and vehicle events per day in real time.
 * **Gaming companies** – tracking player telemetry, in-game transactions, and live events at scale.
 * **Financial services and fintech** – streaming transactions, fraud detection, and real-time risk monitoring on high-volume event streams.
 * **Telecom and streaming providers** – handling continuous event streams such as usage data, sessions, or content delivery metrics.

-By relying on fully open-source technologies, this architecture stays flexible enough to evolve into a production-ready enterprise solution.

 ---